-I loved how this turned out.
+I loved how the skillet cobbler turned out.
 I’m a stickler about cobbler topping, to me it must be more biscuit like, rather than cakey.
 This one came out perfectly crispy, crumbly and golden.
 The recipe can be made in mason jars, in a baking dish or in a skillet, but know that baking times will vary.

 To get the biscuit topping crispy, golden and cooked all the through, make sure to add it after the fruit is heated and bubbly ( either stove top or in the oven.)
 Bigger dollops of topping may require you to cook longer and cover the cobblers with foil for part of the baking time, to prevent the cobblers from getting too dark.